jkstatai/jkstatai.github.io/_posts/PhD-post.md

 title: "Statistics PhD at Rice University "
 ---

-I am the incoming Statistics PhD at Rice
+I am the Statistics PhD student at Rice